 For my fresh blue and white spring master bedroom, I used a striped throw that I bought at Joann.
 It’s been in the living room draped on a chair for a few months.
 I thought the soft blue, grayish-green and white colors would be perfect with the other shades of blue and the patterns on the bed and our chairs.

 I just wrapped the throw around the cushion and let the large tassels on the throw hang down.

 Every blue accessory that I used was already on hand.
 I brought out several possibilities from my upstairs closet and tried different combinations until I found ones that I liked.

-The large Venetian~inspired painting above the console table on the wall opposite our bed dictates the colors used there.
+The large Venetia-inspired painting above the console table on the wall opposite our bed dictates the colors used there.
 From soft sky blue to aqua, most blues seem to work together.

 I recently used my aqua birds on my sofa table but moved them into the bedroom for color and because I love them

 The collection of books by Elena Ferrante is brand new.
 I ordered them on Amazon; when they arrived, I realized that the colors were perfect for our master bedroom.

 Family pictures are important and personal accessories.
 This special one of my older daughter, 2 granddaughters and I was taken at Easter about 4 years ago – 3 generations.
 The blue frame was the obvious choice to add to the console table.